 Highlighted compliance activities

-The State Revenue Office conducts regular compliance activities.
-In line with our Compliance Strategy the following projects have been designed to treat risks and non-compliant behaviours.
-In addition, educational programs are undertaken throughout the year to assist voluntary compliance.
+We conduct regular compliance activities.
+In line with our compliance strategy, the following projects have been designed to treat risks and non-compliant behaviours.

 - By matching our own information with that reported to the Australian Tax Office (ATO) and Workcover, we identify and investigate taxpayers who should be, but are not, registered for payroll tax.
 We also detect differences between wages reported to us and other agencies and investigate accordingly.

 - We may conduct on-site audits and educational activities that are aimed at improving taxpayers understanding of how to treat various components of wages.